wataruito/dlc2_edit_labels/README.md

 #### Not implimented yet
 - Merge with existing training dataset and relabel them if need

-Using the basic framework from maximus009/VideoPlayer<BR>
+Using the basic code from maximus009/VideoPlayer<BR>
     https://github.com/maximus009/VideoPlayer